'Whistleblowing Is Really In Our DNA': A History Of Reporting Wrongdoing

 President Trump has attacked the whistleblower who reportedly complained about him as, in Trump's words, "a partisan person" who carried out "a political hack job."
 But McClanahan says the whistleblower statute specifically leaves out political disagreement from its definition of "urgent concern."

 What's more, the consequences for whistleblowers can be severe.
 "Members of the intelligence community are constantly told not to go outside the family," McClanahan says.
 "They're told that they can be prosecuted.
-They're told that they can have their clearances removed.
+They're told that they can have their clearances removed."

 And that means they won't be able to get another federal job in national security.

-But for a whistleblower who believes they're protecting something bigger, it may be worth the risk.
+But for whistleblowers who believe they're protecting something bigger, it might be worth the risk.

 "They would do it only if they thought there was a higher issue at stake," Stanger says.
 "In this case I think that's the Constitution of the United States and our democracy."